ranglall/3m-innovation/README.md

 Always run this first so you have the most up to date files to edit.
 Do it every time something new is pushed.

 #### VS Code
-Use Visual Studio to edit - make sure files are in appriopiate folders
+Use Visual Studio to edit - make sure files are in appropriate folders

 #### `npm start`
 Runs the app in the development mode.\